 - Because only a few studies have been conducted on the effects of meditation for attention deficit hyperactivity disorder (ADHD), there isn’t sufficient evidence to support its use for this condition.

-- A 2014 research review suggested that mind and body practices, including meditation, reduce chemical identifiers of inflammation and show promise in helping to regulate the immune system.
+- A 2014 research review suggested that meditation reduces chemical identifiers of inflammation and shows promise in helping to regulate the immune system.

 - Results from a 2013 NCCIH-supported study involving 49 adults suggest that 8 weeks of mindfulness training may reduce stress-induced inflammation better than a health program that includes physical activity, education about diet, and music therapy.

 Some research suggests that meditation may physically change the brain and body and could potentially help to improve many health problems and promote healthy behaviors.

 - In a 2012 study, researchers compared brain images from 50 adults who meditate and 50 adults who don’t meditate.
 Results suggested that people who practiced meditation for many years have more folds in the outer layer of the brain.
 This process (called gyrification) may increase the brain’s ability to process information.